-On Thursday, we were having friends over for dinner and, after an appointment with a client, I ran to the grocery store to pick up a couple of items.
+One day, after an appointment with a client, I ran to the grocery store to pick up a couple of items.
 I called my husband to let him know I had everything, but he didn’t answer.
-I called a second time, but he didn’t answer AGAIN.
+I called a second time, but he didn’t answer again.

 Now, I’m notorious for not answering my phone every time it rings.
-If I’m with someone— it doesn’t matter if it’s a friend, one of my daughters or a client—I don’t stop what I’m doing to answer the phone (unless I’m expecting a really important call).
-I believe that the person you’re with deserves your undivided attention.
+If I’m with someone— it doesn’t matter if it’s a friend, one of my daughters or a client—I don’t stop what I’m doing to answer the phone; I believe that the person I’m with deserves your undivided attention.
 I also don’t check my email or texts every hour.
 My goal is to always answer within 24 hours, but I’m definitely not tied to technology.

-Back to Thursday night.
-Larry usually has his phone on him.
-Like a lot of people, he carries it with him and unless he’s with a customer or involved in a project at the office that can’t be interrupted, he typically picks up his phone when it rings.
-On Thursday I knew he was either on the road or at home by the time I called, so when he didn’t answer twice, I started to become concerned.
-There wasn’t a good reason to be uneasy.
-It’s not like he has health issues, was in a torrential downpour, or is a bad driver (although I do think he uses the brakes a lot when he’s driving MY car).
-Nope, I simply became anxious because I couldn’t reach him.
+Back to “no answer night.”
+Like many people, Larry always has his phone with him, and unless he’s with a customer or involved in a project that can’t be interrupted, he picks up when it rings.
+On Thursday, I knew he was either on the road or at home by the time I called, so when he didn’t answer twice, I became concerned because I couldn’t reach him.